Basic Tips on How to Respond to Federal Government Investigations

 Common Areas for Federal Investigation on Government Contractors

 In the last ten years, the federal government has increased its scrutiny over small businesses that participate in the various SBA and VA programs.
 This includes the SBA’s HUBZone and 8(a) Business Development (BD) Program.
 In addition, there has been a drastic increase in government investigations into limitations on subcontracting regulations, and SDVOSB small business fraud.
 If you are a small business participating in these government contractor programs, be mindful of how you respond to federal government investigations.
-See information small business not meeting procurement requirements.
+See information small businesses not meeting procurement requirements.

-Sometimes, government contractors, individuals or corporations make the mistake of handling the initial phase of federal investigation without legal counsel or an investigative lawyer.
+Sometimes, government contractors, individuals or corporations make the mistake of handling the initial phase of a federal investigation without legal counsel or an investigative lawyer.
 This frequently turns out to be one of the most costly legal mistakes seen to date.
 See information about inverted domestic corporations.

 When a government investigation is on the way, there could be civil penalties and criminal sanctions involved, including jail time.
 Read about Avoiding the Pathway on Government Contract Fraud Cases and Federal Procurement Fraud – Do You Have the Right Defense Lawyer?